KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/tank_chl_analysis.md

 ## R Code
 ### Load Packages

-The `lmerTest` package is required
+The `lmerTest` package is required for the linear mixed models.

     library("lmerTest")

+The `tidyverse` package is required for plotting and data wranging.

+    library("tidyverse")

+The `ggpubr` package is required to make and export the plots to file.

+    library("ggpubr")

 ### Import data